barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-5.PNG" />

-If you have an existing RSA public/private key pair choose File to browse for your Public Key, Otherwise click to Create A New Key.
+If you have an existing RSA **public/private key pair** choose File to browse for your **Public Key**, Otherwise click to Create A New Key.

 <img src="./img/occs-6.PNG" />

-I had an existing key so I chose File.
+IN this example, I used my exsting public key from my file system.

 <img src="./img/occs-7.PNG" />

-Specify the username (admin) and password
+- Specify the username (admin) and password.
-Choose the compute shape.
+- Choose the compute shape.
 To preserve your credits I suggest leave the default.
-Choose the number of worker nodes you want to spread your Docker workload across.
+- Choose the number of worker nodes you want to spread your Docker workload across.

-In my example you can get away with 1 worker node to run both the web app container and the MongoDB container.
+In this example, you can get away with 1 worker node to run both the web app container and the MongoDB container.

 <img src="./img/occs-8.PNG" />

 Review your configuration on the Summary Page.
-Click Create.
+Click **Create**.

 <img src="./img/occs-9.PNG" />